Former head of Mint raises $4.5M for Lean to give gig workers access to financial products – TechCrunch

-Gig and independent workers have different needs when it comes to financial products than salaried employees at a company.
+Gig and independent workers have different needs than salaried employees when it comes to financial products.

 It’s a challenge that Tilak Joshi, founder of Lean, became acutely aware of during his tenure as head of Mint and years as a product exec at American Express and PayPal.